tendermint/spec/rfc/004-abci++.md

 ### Negative

 - This is a breaking change to all existing ABCI clients, however the application should be able to have a thin wrapper to replicate existing ABCI behavior.
+    - PrepareProposal - can be a no-op
+    - Process Proposal - has to cache the block, but can otherwise be a no-op
+    - Vote Extensions - can be a no-op
+    - Finalize Block - Can black-box call BeginBlock, DeliverTx, EndBlock given the cached block data

 - Vote Extensions adds more complexity to core Tendermint Data Structures
 - Allowing alternate alternate execution models will lead to a proliferation of new ways for applications to violate expected guarantees.